The Unnaturals: Plot

-On a stormy night, a group of members of London's high society got stuck in the mud.
+On a stormy night, set in the early 20th century, a group of members of London's high society are traveling home from a social event and their car gets stuck in the mud in the countryside.
 They seek refuge in a remote country house.
 There they are received by the mysterious Uriat and his taciturn mother.
-Uriat explains to the guests that his mother has media skills and can communicate with the dead.
-Some guests are amused and persuaded to take part in a spiritualistic session.
-But when the old woman begins to tell those present details from the past, the mood quickly changes.
-It turns out that everyone present has a dark secret with them and the group is entangled in a web of mutual deception, affairs and acts of violence.
+Uriat explains to the guests that his mother has the powers of a medium and can communicate with the dead.
+Some of the guests are amused and are persuaded to take part in a séance.
+But when the old woman begins to tell those present details from their own past, the mood quickly changes.
+It turns out that everyone present carries a dark secret with them and the group is entangled in a web of mutual deception, affairs (including lesbian affairs) and acts of violence.
 The hosts are also part of this network, as it finally turns out.
-You were once charged with a double homicide for which those present are responsible, and seek revenge.
-None of the guests survived.
+As former servants, they were once charged with a double homicide for which those present are responsible, and seek their own justice.